GLAMOUR AND AUTHORITY: 6 unconscious messages your clothes send out

 An executive’s wardrobe demonstrates their understanding of the organizations’ culture and their ability to adapt to it.
 The better the fit, the greater the likelihood that the person will be given further opportunities to grow.
 The appearance is relevant to the corporate culture as a reflection of it.
 Roles are guided by the organizations objective and culture, and individual’s competence; appearance is a visual manifestation of these.

 6. I’m better paid

-A study at Yale in 2014 that used 128 men where the participants had to take part in mock negotiations.
-There were three group one dressed poorly(sweatpants and plastic sandals), one neutrally dressed and the third well dressed.
+A study at Yale in 2014 used 128 men where the participants had to take part in mock negotiations.
+There were three groups one dressed poorly(sweatpants and plastic sandals), one neutrally dressed and the third well dressed.
 Those dressed poorly averaged a profit of $680,000, the group that was dressed neutrally made a profit of $1.58 million.
 Finally, the winners were the group in suits with a profit of $2.1million.

 Those who dress better, feel better about themselves and go on to perform better.
 Better performers are more valuable, and hence they are paid better.
 Very often ‘halo effect biases’ shows up in the way we judge visually appealing individuals.
 Some of these people are considered competent even without having to prove it.
 Example: 58% percent of Fortune 500 CEOs are just short of six feet tall, while only 14.5 percent of the entire male population are that same size.

 Overall, the visual appeal positively impacts an executive’s rewards.

 When some of the below is said in your organization, now you know why it is important!

 “As an executive, he needs to invest in a crisp white shirt.”